History of the Jews in Los Angeles: Print

-The Jewish Journal of Greater Los Angeles is a local Jewish publication which is most noted for its interviews of Jewish celebrities and important figures in the Los Angeles Jewish community; as well as its features in local Jewish culture and events as well as news coverage of events affecting the community as well as other areas of the diaspora and in Israel.
-Despite it being a small publication many notable Jewish celebrities have been interviewed in the journal.
+The Jewish Journal of Greater Los Angeles is a local Jewish publication that is most noted for its interviews of Jewish celebrities and important figures in the Los Angeles Jewish community; as well as its features in local Jewish culture and events as well as news coverage of events affecting the community as well as other areas of the diaspora and in Israel.
+Despite being a small publication many notable Jewish celebrities have been interviewed in the journal.
 Its cultural importance in the community has led to the publication and its reporters being depicted in such films as This Is 40, among others.
-The Jewish Journal is the largest Jewish publication outside of Israel, and is distributed across North America.
-In September 2020, The Jewish Journal announces the temporary suspension of the print version of the publication due to the economic effects ongoing COVID-19 pandemic, transitioning to being an online-only publication for the time being.
-A number of other Jewish magazines, newspapers, journals, and other publications exist in the greater Los Angeles area.
-These publications are printed in a number of languages spoken by the local Jewish community including but not limited to English, Yiddish, Hebrew, French, Farsi, Spanish, Ladino, and more.
+The Jewish Journal is the largest Jewish publication outside of Israel and is distributed across North America.
+In September 2020, The Jewish Journal announced the temporary suspension of the print version of the publication due to the economic effects of the ongoing COVID-19 pandemic, transitioning to being an online-only publication for the time being.
+Many other Jewish magazines, newspapers, journals, and other publications exist in the greater Los Angeles area.
+These publications are printed in several languages spoken by the local Jewish community including but not limited to English, Yiddish, Hebrew, French, Farsi, Spanish, Ladino, and more.
 The Jewish Home Los Angeles publishes their own local weekly newspapers for their residents to peruse.

 Radio

 Southern California is home to one Jewish radio station.
-Kol Haneshama is a Jewish radio station, which broadcast 24 hours a day from the Ateret Israel synagogue in the Pico-Robertson neighborhood of Los Angeles.
+Kol Haneshama is a Jewish radio station, which broadcasts 24 hours a day from the Ateret Israel synagogue in the Pico-Robertson neighborhood of Los Angeles.
 In addition to Kol Haneshama, some local stations rebroadcast Israeli Army Radio, catering to the large Israeli-American population of the city as well.

 Cuisine

 When Jews moved to Los Angeles, many of them established delicatessens.
-By 2013 several of the delis had closed due to the aging of their customer bases, newly established dining options, and issues in the economy.
+By 2013 several delis had closed due to the aging of their customer bases, newly established dining options, and economic issues.

 The Jewish cuisine of Los Angeles resembled that of New York until the later 20th century, when more restaurants opened serving Persian Jewish and Israeli cuisine, among others.
 The influences of these cuisines, as well as Californian cuisine, the organic food movement, and the plentiful local produce have created a new unique Los Angeles Jewish cuisine.
-There are also a multitude of kosher restaurants through Los Angeles serving Jewish, Persian, Israeli, Moroccan, Yemenite, Chinese, Indian, Mexican and others.
+There are also a multitude of kosher restaurants throughout Los Angeles serving Jewish, Persian, Israeli, Moroccan, Yemenite, Chinese, Indian, Mexican, Italian and others.

 Notable Jewish restaurants in Los Angeles include: